akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 1. The picker to select product or product models opens
   ![Associations products picker](../img/Products_Products_Associations_Picker.png)
 1. Filter on the categories, on the label or identifier or add filters to find the products or product models you want to associate
 1. In the grid, tick the products or product models to associate.
-They are displayed in the basket
+They are displayed in the basket:
   ![Tick products to associate](../img/Products_Products_Associations_Basket.png)
 1. Click on `Confirm`
 1. The products or product models you associate to the current product are displayed in the `Associations` tab